SamanAshtiani/advanced_sci_py/README.md

 4)adding 'normal', 'cancerous', 'cancer type' columns for the future grouping use

+5)converting (mapping) ensemble IDs on the Gene Ontology names

-5)concatenating all datasets into one final dataframe
+6)concatenating all datasets into one final dataframe

-6) grouping by first three columns
+7)grouping by first three columns